 - a.
 Apply a thin film of lubricant to the inside of the upper receiver surfaces where the carriage assembly makes contact. - b.
-Apply a thin film of lubricant to the sides of the charging handle and the end of the op-rod. - c.
-Apply 1-2 drops of lubricant to the charging handle latches and the op-rod spring.
+Apply a thin film of lubricant to the sides of the charging handle. - c.
+Apply 1-2 drops of lubricant to the charging handle latch.